numworks/setup-llvm/README.md

-# Setup Arm toolchain
+# Setup LLVM toolchain

-This is a GitHub action to setup an Arm GNU toolchain.
+This is a GitHub action to setup an LLVM toolchain.

 In actions.yml:

 ```
 steps:
-  - uses: numworks/setup-arm-toolchain@latest
+  - uses: numworks/setup-llvm@latest
 ```

 ## How to update this action